 |Color:||Navy or Olive.|

 Camel Crown Rain Jacket: Best waterproof women’s rain jacket

 Well, a raincoat is hardly a raincoat if it’s not waterproof.
 But, the Camel Crown waterproof rain jacket has gone to extra effort to ensure its wearer stays completely dry, even when the streets around you are soaking wet.

 The brand’s signature Camel-Tex rainproof technology, fully-taped seams, and ‘lotus-effect’ combine to make this ultra-light rain jacket exceptional.

 Plus, the innovative design ensures that any offending rainwater will evolve into neat little rain beads, sliding off your coat like water off a duck’s back, in a very literal sense.

-Best for: Women seeking a highly waterproof rain jacket with the assurance of innovative tech to ensure you stay cosy and dry when you’re braving tough weather.
+Best for: Women seeking a highly waterproof rain jacket with the assurance of innovative tech to ensure you stay cozy and dry when you’re braving tough weather.

 SaphiRose Long Hooded Raincoat: Best full-length women’s raincoat with hood

 The SaphieRose Long Hooded Raincoat not only looks the part but truly delivers when it comes to rainproofing, too.